yuyaohshimo/awesome-headless-shopify-stores/README.md

 # Awesome Headless Shopify Stores
-A curated list of awesome headless shopify stores.
+A curated list of awesome headless Shopify stores.

 ### What is headless commerce?